 Located just west of Wells, Nevada, it is very accessible.
-The trailhead is 12 miles off Interstate-80.
-It is best to combine this with Greys Peak, since they share a ridge.
+The trailhead is 12 miles off Interstate-80 via a paved road.
+It is best to combine Peak 10745 with Greys Peak, since they share a ridge.

 The primary route to the summit is about 3 ¾ miles from the trailhead, and requires about 2900’ of elevation gain.
 It is best hiked between June and October, although the middle of summer (late July/August/Labor Day) is not recommended due to the oppressive heat and dry desert climate.
 When I hiked on July 2nd, 2010, there was still snow on the east face (the primary climbing route).
-It is possible to climb from the west side from exit 333 in Deeth, but not recommended as there is no established route, there may be access issues, and the east side is far more scenic anyway.
+After four years of drought (2012-2015) it is likely snow free by June.
+It is possible to climb Peak 10745 from the west side from Starr Valley Road, but not recommended as the routes are much longer, and start on minor National Forest roads, and the east side is far more scenic anyway.

 Getting ThereWells, Nevada is about 50 miles east of Elko, Nevada on I-80 and approximately 185 miles west of Salt Lake City, Utah.
 The road to Angel Lake (231) is right off exit 351 in Wells.
 The road is paved, and heads up 12 miles to Angel Lake, which is at approximately 8400’.
 There are clear signs leading to the lake.